The Conservation of Energy Principle

 “In physics”

-A more inclusive definition is that physics is a moral way of being in which we interact with all according to the ways of the universe.
+A more inclusive definition is that physics, like science, is a moral way of being in which we inquire, explore and experiment with ways to better interact with all according to the ways of the universe.

 “The law” (versus “the principle”)